wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-basic-formula-tables-records-powerapps/includes/7a-exercise.md

 	> [!div class="mx-imgBorder"]
 	> [![Demonstration of slider filter.](../media/slider-filter.gif)](../media/slider-filter.gif#lightbox)

-## Using the LookUp and Patch functions
+## Use the LookUp and Patch functions

 1. Add a label that reads "City" and place it under the slider.